magepages/mpdocs/docs/better-popup/index.md

   * The default text color is #ffffff

 * **Popup Success**
-  * **Show congratulation fireworks**: Choose Yes to show the fireworks when visitors signs up their email successfully
+  * **Show congratulation fireworks**: Choose Yes to show the fireworks when visitors sign up their email successfully
   * **Content**:
-    * Enter the display content when visitors sign up sucessfully
+    * Enter the display content when visitors sign up successfully
     * If leaving the blank this field, it will be duplicated with the default content
     * Support HTML content

   * **Coupon Code**
     * Enter the coupon code
-    * The coupon code will display after visitors sign up successfully and this coupon code will be used when purchasing the products.
+    * The coupon code will display after visitors sign up successfully, and this coupon code will be used when purchasing the products.

 ### Where to Show